 Major, minor and extended minor

-A Bachelor of Fine Arts (BFA) provides you with a professional and hands-on education in the visual arts to help you launch a career as an artist or creative lead in British Columbia's creative economy.
+The Bachelor of Fine Arts (BFA) in Graphic and Digital Design is a dynamic, hands-on future-focused professional education to help you launch a career as an artist or creative lead in British Columbia's creative economy.

-Adding a major, minor, or extended minor in Graphic and Digital Design, you are immersed in experiential and applied learning that equips you with the skills needed to apply your creativity, visual savvy, and design skills in fields such as business, marketing, social enterprise, education, government, and more.
+As a BFA student in the major, minor, or extended minor in Graphic and Digital Design, you are immersed in experiential and applied learning that equips you with the skills needed to engage your creativity, visual savvy, critical thinking, and design skills in fields such as business, marketing, social enterprise, education, government, and more.
 While actively engaged in design practice and professional communities, you get to make connections through special events, guest lecturers, field trips, study tours, workshops, and industry mentors.
 We create opportunities for meaningful work, cultural enrichment, and the greater good.

 The Graphic and Digital Design major is a purpose-driven design degree focused on being flexible and responsive to an increasingly complex world.
 Begin your degree with core skills in communication design, brand identity, interactive design and dynamic media.
 Then move into years three and four with design as a frame of reference from which to choose your work experience (practicum or co-op) and electives to meet your goals and interests.
 Create impactful branded experiences with industry partners and community, and gain creative leadership abilities in digital project management, UX design, and design thinking.
 Your learning will position you as a designer who is a critical thinker, collaborator, and an agent of change.

 As part of the program, you build a portfolio that reflects your passion, leadership and creative savvy gained through real-world projects, in-depth learning, and cross-disciplinary collaboration.

 Choose your path to become a disciplined generalist working across the entire scope of graphic design, or, pursue a passion within a specific context, field, and/or media.
 The emphasis is on relevance, adaptability, and resilience.